zippoobbiz/zippoobbiz.github.io/source/_posts/GCP-Fundamentals.md

 * Supports ACID Transactions (consistent and durable)
 * SQL like queries
 * Can Update Attributes (or add Attributes which is like the columns and rows)
+* Time consum depends on the size of the result, not the size of the dataset

 ### {% post_link BigTable BigTable %}
 * Petabytes